 Understand the authentication flow

-You may need to implement a UI element for each Callback object and must handle each Node object.
+You must implement a UI element for each callback object and you must handle each node object.

 Although the callback classes are implemented in the

 FRAuth module itself cannot render those callbacks as UI elements.

 FRSession.authenticate(authIndexValue:, authIndexType:) method.

 Both methods return a

 node object includes an array of callbacks that you must present to the user and submit to the SDK.